-Companies who are relatively new to the whole idea of having a learning management system (LMS) tend to want to know if they can get a free LMS.
-After all, resources and budgets are tight and committing to an LMS vendor can feel daunting.
-Yes, you can get a free LMS, but you have to put the word free in quotes.
-A “free” LMS can easily end up costing as much or more than paid options because you have to devote so much time, energy, and other resources into implementing it and maintaining it.
+Yet, companies who are new to the idea of having a learning management system (LMS) commonly want to know if there are free options for an LMS.
+After all, resources and budgets are tight, and committing to an LMS vendor can feel daunting.
+In short, yes, you can get a free LMS, but before you close this tab to find a free option, take the term “free” with a grain of salt.

 - Part 1: Laying the Groundwork

 - Part 2: The Analysis Phase